Naturopath & Registered Nurse

 Bloating, reflux, irregular bowel movements, or food reactions that seem to get worse over time — these are signs your gut needs investigation.

-- SIBO breath testing can detect bacterial overgrowth in the small intestine, a common cause of bloating and gas.
+- SIBO breath testing can provide additional information about bacterial balance in the small intestine, which may be contributing to bloating and gas.

 - Food sensitivity panels may help identify IgG reactions to foods that could be contributing to symptoms.
 Food sensitivity testing is one tool among many and results are best interpreted as part of a comprehensive assessment.